PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 Validation therefore has two phases.
 Code-independent structural and linearity errors are reported while authoring.
-Implementation compatibility is checked during deterministic instruction-set resolution, because the circuit does not interpret the instruction identity and the same contract can be legal under one implementation and illegal under another.
+Implementation compatibility is checked during deterministic instruction-set resolution, because the graph does not interpret the instruction identity and the same contract can be legal under one implementation and illegal under another.